Reporting and Subscriber Timeline

 To review the marketing events, select the View Report button on the Newsletter page.

-You can also view your newsletter events in the Marketing tab of your Shopify Back Office.
+You can also view your newsletter events in the Marketing tab of your Shopify admin.
 Newsletters are listed under Activities created outside Shopify Marketing.

-Since Automations occur in single sends based on when the trigger events occur, results and send volume will likely be very different from your Newsletter sends.
-Automations will generally send much lower volume but have much higher engagement for both email metrics and Shopify Marketing events.
-Automations do not need to be constantly monitored due to their slower event stream but should be checked periodically to gauge if your trigger settings and message content are effective.
+Since automations are emails sent individually when the trigger event occurs results and send volume will likely be very different from your Newsletter sends.
+Automations generally send much lower volume but have much higher engagement rates for both email metrics and Shopify Marketing events.
+Automations do not need to be constantly monitored due to their lower event stream but should be checked periodically to evaluate if your trigger settings and email content are effective.

-To review the Seguno email metrics for your automation, navigate to your Automations overview tab and select the automation from the list.
-Email metrics are summarized at the Automation level and when viewing the individual messages.
+To review the Seguno email metrics for your automation, navigate to your Automations tab and select the automation from the list.
+Email metrics are available at the overall Automation level and when viewing the individual messages.
 To review the marketing events, select the View Report button on the Automation overview page.

-If you Automation has multiple messages in a series, each message will have its own email metrics summary available.
-Conversion metrics tracked by Shopify will be summarized for the overall Automation.
+If your automation has multiple emails as a series, each message will have its own email metrics summary available.
+Conversion metrics tracked by Shopify will be aggregated for the series.